 Foresight Energy is a leading producer of thermal coal with reserves in the Illinois Basin.
 With nearly 2.1 billion tons of coal reserves, we believe we are among the largest holders of coal reserves in the United States.
 Our reserves are sufficient to support over 75 years of production at our current production level.

 Our reserves and mines are strategically located near multiple rail and river transportation access points giving us multiple transportation options.
 Our access to competing rail carriers as well as access to truck and barge transport provides us with cost-competitive flexibility.
-We own a 20 million ton per year barge-loading river terminal on the Ohio River.
-We have contractual rights to 5 million tons per year of existing terminal capacity in the Gulf of Mexico.
-These facilities have long-term, fixed price rail contracts ensuring our cost effective access to the export markets.
+We own a 25 million ton per year barge-loading river terminal on the Ohio River and have access to export terminal facilities in the Gulf of Mexico.

 Our low operating costs, competitive transportation rates and high heat content of our coal enable us to be cost competitive on a delivered cost per Btu to a wide variety of domestic and international markets.
 We have been exporting coal through ports near New Orleans, Louisiana and Mobile, Alabama since 2008 to Europe, South America, India, China, Africa, and the Middle East.

 The late Chris Cline launched his career in the coal industry in 1980 at the age of 22.
 Following in the footsteps of his grandfather and father before him, he began working as an underground coal miner in southern West Virginia.
 He quickly moved into management, where he learned to use unique tools to motivate his workforce to develop and run low-cost coal mining operations.
 Working proactively with union and union-free operations, Chris Cline’s successes attracted the notice of major coal companies who engaged him to provide contract mining services for their own mines.